 - It is already treated to provide resistance to rot, termites, and decay.

 - The wood can show minor signs of shrinking/movement after installation.

 When you choose this type of wood for your fence, you should expect slightly less stability than redwood and western red cedar.
 It is a more affordable wood type for fencing.

 Pine is also an inexpensive option.
 It is known for its longevity.
 The soft form makes it easier to work with.
 Besides, there is no issue of shrinkage as with some other woods.

-If you need more information about best wood for fencing and other ffence material options, Summit Fence Company can help you with your choice.
-We have over 30 years of experience providing custom fencing solutions to our clients around Acworth, Georgia & Atlanta.
+If you need more information about the best wood for fencing and other fence material options, Summit Fence can help you make the right choice.
+We have over 30 years of experience providing custom fencing solutions to our clients around the North Atlanta area.